Anyon Quasilocalization in a Quasicrystalline Toric Code: Energy spectra for spatially non-uniform and uniform

 \section{Energy spectra for spatially non-uniform and uniform $\lambda_{A}^{(n)}$}

-See Fig.\ref{fig:spectrum-supplement} for the low-energy single–$e$–anyon spectra in two representative cases: (1) the Gen-7 lattice with spatially non-uniform onsite potentials $\lambda_{A}^{(n)}$ as listed in Table.\ref{tab:table4}, and (2) the Gen-5 lattice with uniform onsite potentials $\lambda_{A}^{(n)} = \lambda_{A}^{(2)}$ for all $n$, and in presence of the background $\pi$-flux distribution.
+See Fig.\ref{fig:spectrum-supplement} for the low-energy single–$e$–anyon spectra in two representative cases: (1) the Gen-7 lattice with spatially non-uniform onsite potentials $\lambda_{A}^{(n)}$ (see Eq.(14) of main text), and (2) the Gen-5 lattice with uniform onsite potentials $\lambda_{A}^{(n)} = \lambda_{A}^{(2)}$ for all $n$, and in presence of the background $\pi$-flux distribution.